f4pga/f4pga-arch-defs/sfbuild/docs/GettingStarted.md

 * In case of dependencies which do not require execution of any modules, only a path or list of paths to file(s)/directory(ies) that will be displayed

-* In case of unresolved dependencies, which are never produced by any module, a text sying "`MISSING`" will be displayed
+* In case of unresolved dependencies (**X**), which are never produced by any module, a text sying "`MISSING`" will be displayed
-* In case of unresolved dependencies, which could be produced by some module a name of such module will be displayed followed by "`-> ???`".
+* In case of unreachable dependencies, a name of such module  that could produce them will be displayed followed by "`-> ???`".

 There's currently a small issue when printing information about dependencies, where "**S**"s get recognised as "**R**"s.
 This doesn't affect the build process tho.